-Materials plastic, cz, enamel - the melting point of this plastic is around 68°C
+Materials plastic, silver, magnets - the melting point of this plastic is around 68°C

 I create flamboyant, sculptural and wearable pieces that combine ambivalent aspects of appeal and repulsion.
 Jewellery that attracts attention, pieces that catch the eye and demand self-confidence and conviction to wear, thus challenging the boundaries of what constitutes jewellery.

 My work unsettles the borderline between beautiful and ugly in order to tease the perception of the beholder and to evoke reactions.
 I find it exciting and thrilling to trigger curiosity and challenge viewers to engage and discover, while simultaneously leaving space for individual interpretation.
 I believe that provoking this playful inquisitiveness is of value to us because it stimulates and originates distinct conditions, which in turn allow for experiences that we would not be exposed to otherwise.